Before You Begin

 - Click the pencil icon to edit the request.

-The Family Education Rights and Privacy Act of 1974 (FERPA) gives you the right to access evaluations unless you choose to waive your right of inspection and review.
-Prior to requesting any evaluations, you are required to indicate whether you wish to waive your rights.
-VMCAS will release your decision to waive or not waive access to your evaluators and designated programs.
+The Family Education Rights and Privacy Act of 1974 (FERPA) gives you the right to access recommendations unless you choose to waive your right of inspection and review.
+Prior to requesting any recommendations, you are required to indicate whether you wish to waive your rights.
+VMCAS will release your decision to waive or not waive access to your recommenders and designated programs.
 Your waiver decision serves the same purpose as a legal signature and is binding.

 Once you make a selection, you can't change it, so consider the choices carefully.